Racketship01/Vue-Masterclass/README.md

   - mapState

     - helper function from Vuex Library, this function help us do is map or connect vuex store state properties to component computed properties
-    - gonna return a JS objext that have essentially going to computed methods
+    - gonna return a JS object that have essentially going to computed methods
-    - whenever we invoke mapState, we need to destructure the return object properties to computed object properties
+    - NOTE: whenever we invoke mapState, we need to destructure the return object properties to computed object properties so they become top level computed properties
     - can take a variety of inputs such as JS object, and that object can provide a property representing the computed property that we want to have in our MainNav (typically same name we want to connect to store state property)
     - Advantage:
       - can easily defined a properties